 In 2008 we dumped a tool we were using at work for ranking and competitor analysis.
-I used my old dog site as a research tool, knowing that it had good rankings for a particular keyword phrase, and seeing how accurate the tool data was by comparison.
-Wrote about it here
+I had used my old dog site as a research tool, knowing that it had good rankings for a particular keyword phrase, and seeing how accurate the tool data was by comparison.
+I wrote about it here

 But for the last year or so, the quality of the data has dropped.
-It seemed really old.
+The data was too old.
 So I started looking at other tools.
 And again used one of my sites as the subject matter.

 It’s October, and halloween is approaching, so I used my halloween site.

 I know my search results will be skewed for personal browsing history, but I have usually ranked in the top 3 positions for searches for halloween australia for the past few years.
-Definitely position 1 for halloween events australia.
+And definitely position 1 for halloween events australia.

 Are you kidding?

-1. They don’t include “halloween australia” in the list of keywords the site is ranking for!
+1. The tool didn’t include “halloween australia” in the list of keywords my site is ranking for!
 That’s the main driver of traffic.

-2. The search volumes appear to be excessive – “halloween” has 30 million searches/month – really?
+2. The search volumes were excessive – “halloween” has 30 million searches/month – really?

-3. The scraped results show that searches for “halloween events” are sending people to http://www.halloween-australia.com/halloween-events.php.
-Again, really?
-That page hasn’t existed for years, and was replaced by a version that didn’t end in .php.
+3. The scraped results showed that searches for “halloween events” were sending people to a page hasn’t existed for years, and was replaced by a version that didn’t end in .php.
 It’s not even indexed at Google any more.
+Incredible.

 No data available for my site.